dontgetmad/C-programming-Book-Projects/README.md

-All content in this repository is from working throught C Programming: A Modern Approach (2nd Edition) by K.N.King
+All content in this repository is from working through C Programming: A Modern Approach (2nd Edition) by K.N.King Textbook.

 Where to get: